sveltejs/cli/community-addon-template/README.md

 npx degit sveltejs/cli/community-addon-template addon-name
 ```

-## Using the addon
+## Using the add-on

-To run the addon, we'll first need a project to apply it to.
+To run the add-on, we'll first need a project to apply it to.

 Create the project with the following script: